Finding

 as any sudden change in water quality can often induce a sexual

 event causing the plant to sporulate and die.
-Caulerpa will not
+Caulerpa

 tolerate sudden changes in water temp, ph or specific gravity and